 Software that serves a unique purpose for a department is managed by that department, once the purchase has been approved by the Offices of Information Technology and Legal Counsel and has gone through acceptable purchasing procedures.
 Any software that is not managed by the OIT is subject to proof of licensure upon short notice.
 Should you have a question regarding your software, please contact the Office of Information Technology at 405-974-2688.

 Personally owned software should not be loaded on university equipment.

 Universities are being targeted by entities such as the Recording Industry Association of America, under the assumption that students illegally down load music and videos.
-As such, we have provided the following resources:
+As such, we have provided the following resource: